-"Sizzler was one of the first fast casual restaurants," said Kramp.
+"Sizzler was one of the first fast-casual restaurants," said Kramp.
 "It had a nostalgic connection when I came on board full-time as the CEO.
-I knew that this was a brand that resonated with guests and was relevant with consumers.
+I knew that this was a brand that resonated with guests and was relevant to consumers.
 I thought it deserved the chance to flourish and figure out a way to go into the next 50 years of growth and development."

 "It all started for me when I was 12 years old," Kramp said.
 "My grandfather owned a doughnut shop in Ohio and I fell in love with two aspects of the business; people and food.
 I already had a passion for food, but I found that there was a way to connect that with people."

 That passion drove Kramp through a career filled with stops at several food industry ventures.
 Notably, he spent time as the CEO of Buffets Inc., which grew from $6 million in sales to $1 billion in annual sales in less than eight years.
 Shortly after the success of Buffets Inc., Kramp joined Pacific Equity Partners, which owned and operated Sizzler since 2005.

 Three years later, Kramp and a new team bet on Sizzler, purchasing the chain from Pacific Equity Partners in the midst of the recession.
 The team's bet on the nostalgic connection of Sizzler is currently paying dividends.

 "We had a sense that we had become relevant again to consumers and it was based on an old adage of having great tasting food that was memorable and served by friendly people at a low price," said Kramp.